Azure/Build-Modern-AI-Apps-Hackathon/01-challenge01.md

   - `completions` with the `gpt-35-turbo` model
   - `embeddings` with the `text-embedding-ada-002` model
 - Deploy Azure Cognitive Search in the basic tier.
-- Deploy Azure Kubernetes Service in the basic tier.
+- Deploy Azure Kubernetes Service in the basic tier, Azure Container Registry and Azure Storage Account will be deployed by the script.

 ### Resources